 High-Speed Buffer Storage: The effective storage cycle time in the 3168 is reduced by using an 8K buffer storage.
 With the optional buffer expansion feature installed, the 3168 buffer storage capacity is increased to 16K.
-The 3168-3 has a 32K high-speed buffer storage.
+The 3168-3 and 3062 each have a 32K high-speed buffer storage.